-Market risk arises on all market risk sensitive financial instruments, including securities, foreign exchange contracts, equity and other derivative instruments, as well as from the statement of financial position or structural positions.
+Market risk arises from potential losses in earnings or economic value due to adverse changes in financial markets rates or prices of financial instruments, including securities, foreign exchange contracts, equity and other derivative instruments, as well as from the statement of financial position or structural positions.
 The Group transacts in the money market, foreign exchange market, equity market and capital market giving rise to market risk exposures.
-Positions are taken as a result of the execution of customers' orders, and market making activities, and offsetting transactions taken in order to hedge the Group's open position.
+Positions are taken as a result of the execution of customers' orders, market making activities, and offsetting transactions taken in order to hedge the Group's open position.
 The Group does not engage in significant proprietary trading.